What Are Public And Private Keys? (2023)

 These number are then split into groups of 11 bits and converted to decimal numbers:

-Those decimal numbers are then used to select the corresponding word from the standard BIP39 wordlist:
+Those decimal numbers are then matched to the corresponding word from the BIP39 word list:

 ….identify north file shock entire punch…

-This group of 12 or 24 words is what’s called a Mnemonic Sentence but is also often referred to as a Seed Phrase, seed recovery phrase or backup Seed Phrase.
+This group of 12 or 24 words is what’s called a Mnemonic Sentence but is also often referred to as a Seed Phrase, seed words,, seed, seed recovery phrase or backup Seed Phrase.

 Example Mnemonic Phrase